 Stay informed on compliance updates

-Major changes to the regulation of European financial markets are looming, with the Markets in Financial Instruments Directive (MiFID II) slated to go into effect on January 3, 2018.
-This much-anticipated EU legislation will impact firms that provide services to clients linked to “financial instruments” (shares, bonds, units in collective investment schemes and derivatives).
+Major changes to the regulation of European financial markets have arrived with the Markets in Financial Instruments Directive (MiFID II), which went into effect on January 3, 2018 (but with enforcement delays for certain compliance requirements).
+This much-anticipated EU legislation impacts firms that provide services to clients linked to “financial instruments” (shares, bonds, units in collective investment schemes and derivatives).

-For legal entities tasked with executing trades, perhaps one of the more significant tasks associated with these regulatory changes is ensuring that Legal Entity Identifiers (LEIs) are in place prior to the January 3 deadline so that they do not lose access to the financial markets.
+For legal entities tasked with executing trades, perhaps one of the more significant tasks associated with these regulatory changes is ensuring that Legal Entity Identifiers (LEIs) are in place so that they do not lose access to the financial markets.